DjamelEddineX/Pixelfy_Docs/docs/source/index.rst

-Pixelify – Send Your Renders Through
+Pixelify - Send Your Renders Through
 =============

 .. image:: images/Pixelify_Thumbnail.png
    :width: 600
-   :alt: Pixelify – Send Your Renders Through
+   :alt: Pixelify â€“ Send Your Renders Through

 **Pixelify** is your ultimate pixel art solution.
 It instantly transforms renders into authentic retro masterpieces with professional precision, giving you complete control over the pixelation journey.